Monitoring a UPS with NUT on the Raspberry Pi

 Best of all, NUT lets you broadcast UPS information to other NUT clients.
 This server functionality allows other systems to access your UPS information and react accordingly.

-For example, we use a Raspberry Pi running NUT on our network so the other computers connected to the UPS can read the remaining power and shut down.
+For example, we use a Raspberry Pi running NUT on our network, allowing other computers connected to the UPS to read the remaining power and shut down accordingly.

-NUT is relatively straightforward to set up on the Raspberry Pi, especially if your UPS offers a USB connection.
+Setting up NUT on the Raspberry Pi is relatively straightforward, especially if your UPS offers a USB connection.

 Before proceeding, you should view the official hardware compatibility list to see if NUT supports your UPS.
 If your UPS is supported, plug it into your Raspberry Pi.